CSUMBmWall/journal/README.md

 Writing every day cemented the habit of keeping a journal, but the need for more control and a better way to enter, edit, and read posts could not be ignored.
 I looked under the hood of Jekyll and was introduced to templating and the possibility of using variables inside html.

 I started working with Angular JS on a project at work, and decided to try using it for a journal, to become more familiar.
 I started small with a read and write pane, and slowly added features.
-After Angular 2 came out, I rewrote everything , with the wonderful help of Typescript, and upgraded again to Angular 5.
+After Angular 2 came out, I rewrote everything, and upgraded again to Angular 5.

 Bootstrap provides style and functionality.